 “Hi Tom,” I said, “Do you remember me?”

-“JOHN MASSENGALE,” he said, in a large stage voice, “the man who taught me everything I know about architecture.”
+“JOHN MASSENGALE,” he said, in a large stage voice, “the man who taught me everything I know about architecture and urbanism.”

 The backstory, after the jump.